 Edelmann & Associates has extensive experience with specifying solutions for specific industries.
 Viking Pumps are often engineered specifically for applications within certain industries.
-This article covers the following industries.
+This article covers the following applications.

 Viking Pump has worked with leading roofing manufacturers to develop reliable solutions for handling everything from flux, seal-down and adhesive asphalts to high-temperature blown and polymer modified asphalts, to highly abrasive coating asphalts.

 Roofing plants often rely on 40 or more Viking pumps for 24/7 operation for applications such as:

 Viking also has pumps for roofing plant utilities, including fuel oil for boilers and backup generators, heat transfer oil, knockdown tank liquids and more.

 Adhesives range in viscosity from water thin solvents to extremely viscous polymers.
 Some are shear sensitive and require larger pumps operating at slow speeds, and some require double seals with barrier fluid or magnetic drives to prevent air or humidity contact at seal faces which can cause sticking or crystallization.
 Viking’s O-Pro seal provides a lower-cost solution with grease barrier between dual dynamic O-rings to prevent air infiltration at the seal.
 Applications include:

 Watch Adhesives Video:

 Alcohol applications involving Viking pumps range from methanol, butyl alcohol, isopropyl alcohol and beyond.
 Potential chemical attack of the pump body, gears, bushings, and elastomers is high.
 Pump construction will ultimately be driven by the specific alcohol being handled and the construction that offers the greatest chemical resistance.
 Applications include: